 How to use Retin-A Cream

 Wash your hands before applying this medication.
 Gently clean the affected skin with a mild or soapless cleanser and pat dry.
-Use your fingertips to apply a small amount of medication (about the size of a pea) in a thin layer, usually once daily at bedtime or as directed by your doctor.
+Use your fingertips to apply a small amount of medication (about the size of a pea) in a thin layer as directed by your doctor, usually once daily at bedtime.
 A gauze pad or cotton swab can be used to apply the liquid.
-For some preparations, you should wait 20-30 minutes after cleaning your face before applying this medication.
+For some preparations, you should wait 20 to 30 minutes after cleaning your face before applying this medication.
 Consult the label directions, the Patient Information Leaflet, or your pharmacist if you have any questions.

 Avoid getting this medication in your eyes.
 If this medication gets into your eyes, flush with large amounts of water.
 Call your doctor if eye irritation develops.
 Wash your hands after using the medication to avoid accidentally getting it in your eyes.

 During the first few weeks of using tretinoin, your acne might appear worse because the medication is working on pimples forming inside the skin.
 It may take up to 8-12 weeks to notice results from this medication.